 If you do decide on getting a bad credit loan, keep a few things in mind so you don’t damage your score even further.
 First, limit your number of loan applications.
 Every time you apply for a loan, the lender makes an inquiry on your credit report, lowering your credit score anywhere between one and five points depending on your situation.

 That might not seem like a lot, but it could affect your interest rate if you’re on the border between “bad” and “fair” credit.
 Plus, many lenders view a large number of inquiries as a risk factor, especially if they’re all made within a short period of time.

 Thoroughly research potential lenders in advance and see if they offer a preliminary application that only puts a soft inquiry on your credit report rather than a hard one.
 That way you can compare interest rates without hurting your credit score even more.

 How much extra interest should you expect to pay on a loan with bad credit?

-Even after getting approved for a loan with bad credit, there’s no getting around the fact that it’s going to be an expensive decision.
+Even after getting approved for bad credit loans, there’s no getting around the fact that it’s going to be an expensive decision.
 Just how expensive depends on the terms and conditions of the loan.
 On top of your interest rate, your lender may also charge an origination fee.
 Unfortunately, this is a pretty universal concept, so there’s not much you can do to avoid paying it.

 The origination fee is usually charged as a percentage of your loan amount, so – just like interest – the more you borrow, the more you pay.
 You don’t have to come up with the cash upfront; instead, the fee is deducted from your loan.